philippkahr/docs-content/manage-data/ingest/transform-enrich/general-tips.md

 }
 ```

-## Check if a value exists and is not null {#check-if-a-value-exists-and-is-not-null}
+## Check if a value exists and is not null

 In simplest case the `ignore_empty_value` parameter is available in most processors to handle fields without values.
 Or the `ignore_failure` parameter to let the processor fail without impacting the pipeline you  but sometime you will need to use  the [null safe operator `?.`](https://www.elastic.co/guide/en/elasticsearch/painless/current/painless-operators-reference.html#null-safe-operator) to check if a field exists and is not `null`.